script3/yieldblox-docs/technical-docs/yieldblox-protocol-assets.md

 # YieldBlox Protocol Assets

 Yieldblox uses a variety of custom protocol assets to track protocol information.
 These assets are all issued by the YieldBlox pool account and represent specific underlying assets.
+They are all clawback enabled so the pool can manipulate claimable balances containing them.
 The tokens follow the following naming convention

 `{Token Key}{Underlying Asset Issuer Key}{Underlying Asset Overlap Key}{First 9 characters of underlying asset}`

 Where:

-* Token Key: Character that identifies protocol asset
+- Token Key: Character that identifies protocol asset
-  * y = Pool Token
+  - y = Pool Token
-  * l = Liability Token
+  - l = Liability Token
-  * i = Accrued Interest Tracker Token
+  - i = Accrued Interest Tracker Token
-  * a = Pool Issuance Ratio Tracker Token
+  - a = Pool Issuance Ratio Tracker Token
+  - b = Pool Issuance Shift Tracker Token
-  * b = Liability Issuance Ratio Tracker Token
+  - c = Liability Issuance Ratio Tracker Token
+  - d = Liability Issuance Shift Tracker Token
-* Underlying Asset Issuer Key: base 64 character that identifies the issuer of the underlying asset associated with the protocol token.
+- Underlying Asset Issuer Key: base 64 character that identifies the issuer of the underlying asset associated with the protocol token.
 It corresponds to a pool data entry that holds the issuer account id.
-* Underlying Asset Overlap Key: base 64 character that identifies the last 3 characters in an asset code.
+- Underlying Asset Overlap Key: base 64 character that identifies the last 3 characters in an asset code.
 It corresponds to a pool data entry that holds the last 3 characters of the asset code

 #### Pool Tokens